We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 He doesn't really know where the United States is.

-The 19 hijackers, Michael Duffy of Time Magazine.
+The 19 hijackers, Michael Duffy of Time magazine.

-Uh we'll never know who they were.
+We'll never know who they were.

-They were just children, childlike innocent children.
+They were just children, childlike, innocent children.

-Here comes Dick Durbin comparing Gitmo guards to Pol Pot, Stalin, Hitler, Chicago Tribune says it's his passion.
+Here comes Dick Durbin comparing Gitmo guards, the Pol Pot, Stalin, Hitler.

 They don't write about Delay's passion and how his passion ignites the ire of his foes.